Introduction to Missions

 Mission Members

-By default, all member permissions are inherited from the parent organization.
-Additionally, you can click Invite Members to directly invite members to join the current mission as "Mission Members" or "External Collaborators".
-External collaborators are suitable for users who temporarily participate in collaboration.
+By default, all member permission relationships from the parent organization are inherited.
+Additionally, you can click Invite Members to directly invite members to join the current mission as either "Mission Members" or "External Collaborators."
+External collaborators are suitable for users who temporarily participate in the collaboration.